Re-selling Your Condo

 Payment

 The payment of the deposit is normally a condition in the Sale and Purchase Agreement in order for the Seller to complete the sale.
-This deposit is considered a not secured payment, as such a scenario, it is recommended that the deposit be that of a small value.
-In the market, the deposit is kept at the rate of at least 1% of the total market price.
-When there is a relatively small period between the signing of the agreement and the transfer of ownership at the Land Office, the Buyer may request the Seller to have the deposit in a lesser value.
+This deposit is considered a non-secured payment, as such a scenario, it is recommended that the deposit be of a small value.
+The total deposits are normally set by the Seller/Seller’s agent which can be negotiated.
+When there is a relatively small period between the signing of the agreement and the transfer of ownership at the Land Office, the Buyer may request the Seller to have the deposit at a lesser value.

 Registration of Ownership

-To buy a condominium, a buyer (or a seller, or both parties, depending on an agreement between parties) shall be responsible for a registration fee, a stamp duty (in case of having owned the property for more than 5 years) or a special business tax (in case of having owned the property for less than 5%), and a withholding tax.
+To buy or sell a condominium, a buyer and/or seller, or both parties shall be responsible for a registration fee, a stamp duty (in case the seller owned the property for more than 5 years), or a special business tax (in case of having owned the property for less than 5 years), and a property withholding tax/personal income tax.
+This shall be agreed upon at the very beginning of the process and shall be listed clearly in the Sale and Purchase Agreement.

 In case of re-sale of an existing condominium unit, a transfer tax shall be paid.
 Transfer tax in Thailand is a tax imposed by the Thai government and paid at the local land office when transferring ownership of a condominium.
-Total transfer fees and taxes could range from a small amount to a relatively larger amount depending on the amount of income tax involved for the seller.
-Another variation of the transfer taxes and fees in case of a re-sale condominium relate to the agreement between the seller and buyer.
-Both parties may agree to share these varied costs relative to the transfer of ownership at the appropriate Land Office.
+Total transfer fees and taxes could range from a small amount to a relatively larger amount depending on which fee is imposed for the sale and purchase.
+Both parties may also agree to share these varied costs equally and finally register the transfer of ownership at the relevant Land Office.

 If you have legal questions related to re-selling your property in Thailand, please feel free to contact us.